Skip to main content

 Conducting a thorough assessment of vulnerable areas within your business premises is crucial for optimal camera placement.
 Entrances, exits, parking lots, storage rooms, and high-traffic zones are typical areas that demand attention.

-This assessment not only aids in determining the number of cameras required but also influences the types of cameras needed for different locations.
+This assessment not only helps determine the number of cameras required but also influences the types of cameras needed for different locations.

 Consider the layout of your space and potential blind spots that intruders could exploit.
 By identifying and addressing these vulnerable areas, you can design a comprehensive surveillance strategy that leaves minimal room for security breaches.